William Byron wins wild NASCAR race at remodeled Atlanta

 “Pretty wild,” the 24-year-old Byron said.
 “I’m out of breath.
 It was crazy.”

-The reconfigured track — with new pavement and steeper banking — lived up to predictions of frenzied pack racing at blistering speeds approaching those seen at Talladega and Daytona.
+The track makeover — with new pavement and steeper banking — lived up to predictions of frenzied pack racing at blistering speeds approaching those seen at Talladega and Daytona.

 It was like a short-track race at a superspeedway.